heathermiller/dist-prog-book/chapter/3/message-passing.md

 ## Actors as a framework

 One trend that seems common among the actor systems we see in production is extensive environments and tooling.
 Akka, Erlang, and Orleans are the primary actor systems that see real production use, and the reason for this is that they essentially act as frameworks where many of the common problems of actors are taken care of for you.
+They offer support for managing and monitoring the deployment of actors as well as patterns or modules to handle problems like fault-tolerance and load balancing which every distributed actor system has to address.
 This allows the programmer to focus on the problems within their domain, rather than the common problems of monitoring, deployment, and composition.

 Akka and Erlang provide modules that you can piece together to build various pieces of functionality into your system.
 Akka provides a huge number of modules and extensions to configure and monitor a distributed system built using actors.
 They provide a number of utilities to meet common use-case and deployment scenarios, and these are thoroughly listed and documented.
+For example Akka includes modules to deal with the following common issues (and more):

+* Fault Tolerance via supervision hierarchies
+* Routing to balance load across actors
+* Persistence to save and recover actor state across failures and restarts
+* A testing framework specifically for actors
+* Cluster management to group and distribute actors across physical machines

 Additionally they provide support for Akka Extensions, which are a mechanism for adding your own features to Akka.
 These are powerful enough that some core features of Akka like Typed Actors or Serialization are implemented as Akka Extensions.

 Erlang provides the Open Telecom Platform (OTP), which is a framework comprised of a set of modules and standards designed to help build applications.
 OTP takes the generic patterns and components of Erlang, and provides them as libraries that enable code reuse and best practices when developing new systems.
+Some examples of OTP libraries are:

+* A real-time distributed database
+* An interface to relational databases
+* A monitoring framework for machine resource usage
+* Support for interfacing with other communication protocols like SSH
+* A test framework

 Cloud Haskell also provides something analogous to Erlang's OTP called the Cloud Haskell Platform.

 Orleans is different from these as it is built from the ground up with a more declarative style and runtime.
 This does a lot of the work of distributing and scaling actors for you, but it is still definitely a framework which handles a lot of the common problems of distribution so that programmers can focus on building the logic of their system.
+Orleans takes care of the distribution of actors across machines, as well as creating new actor instances to handle increased load.
+Additionally, Orleans also deals with reconciliation of consistency issues across actor instantiations, as well as persistence of actor data to durable storage.
+These are common issues that the other industrial actor frameworks also address in some capacity using modules and extensions.

 ## Module vs. managed runtime approaches